minprog/pyprog/opdrachten/week1/vakantie/venglish.md

 ## Tips

 * Remember to correctly calculate `travel_costs(km)` for a round-trip even though the function only receives km for a one way trip!
-* Make sure the final costs is rounded so that your output is an integer.
+* Make sure the final cost calculation is rounded so that your output is an integer.

 ## Examples